JoeyyScott/Gamer-Supplies/README.md

 | **Add Supply** | [image](static/images/add-supply.png) |
 | **Back to Top** | [image](static/images/back-to-top.png) |

 **Supply images** - The supply images used for items on the website were taken primarily from [Tesco's website](https://www.tesco.com/).
-This project is for educational purposes only so the associated credit have been included in the [credits](#credits) section.
+This project is for educational purposes only so the associated credit has been included in the [credits](#credits) section.
 Supply images used are popular food/drinks that myself, family and friends buy regularly.

 #### Typography